spc476/a09/README.txt

 		transfers program control.
 It should not trigger on a jump table.

+	W0023

+		The use of the .OPT TEST TRON outside of a .TEST directive.

   Individual warnings can be supressed by using the appropritate command line option.